Tagirijus/workshopplan/README.md

 And now when pressing `Alt+E` the plugin starts.

+## Settings

+There is a `general/settings.yaml.dist` which should be copied to `general/settings.yaml` and tweaked.
+Hopefully the keys are self explaining.
+Feel free to contact me, if somethign is not clear.

 ## Usage

 The syntax is just YAML, which should look something like this: